-Computer science degree programs equip students with the skills and knowledge to succeed in a variety of careers.
-For example, if your goal is to work as a software engineer, you could focus on learning multiple computer programming languages and honing skills related to application development.
-If you aspire to leadership positions in computer science, you can supplement your technical expertise with the study of business administration, such as project management or organizational behavior.
+Computer science programs equip students with the skills and knowledge needed to succeed in several careers.
+For example, if your goal is to work as a software engineer, you can focus on learning multiple computer programming languages and honing skills related to application development.

-Listed below are some basic categories of skills acquired while studying computer science.
+Below are several skills that students develop while studying computer science.

-- At the most basic level, computer programming languages allow both computer hardware and software to function.
+At the most basic level, computer programming languages allow both computer hardware and software to function.
 Nearly all computer science professionals must know at least one programming language, such as Java, Python, Ruby, or C++.
-Because different circumstances or systems often require different languages to be used, many employers prefer candidates with proficiency in multiple languages.
+Because different circumstances or systems often require different languages, many employers prefer candidates with proficiency in multiple languages.

 - Database Administration

-- Database administration refers to the storage, organization, and access of data, usually within a specialized data management system.
-Many IT professionals oversee or work closely with databases, and computer science programs prepare them for this work through an introduction to data management best practices and database-specific programming languages, such as Structured Query Language (SQL).
+Database administration refers to the storage, organization, and access of data, usually within a specialized data management system.
+Many IT professionals oversee or work closely with databases.
+Computer science programs prepare graduates for this work by providing an introduction to data management best practices and database-specific programming languages, such as SQL.

-- Working in computer science requires strong communication skills.
+Working in computer science requires strong communication skills.
 For example, computer support specialists must know how to communicate clearly with nonexperts to diagnose technical issues.
-Software engineers and developers must similarly collaborate with clients or end users to understand their unique needs.
+Software engineers and developers must collaborate with clients and end users to understand their unique needs.

-- Rather than simply imparting knowledge, many computer science programs help their students independently solve problems they encounter in their practice.
-Professionals may use these skills to search for documented solutions to similar issues, conduct experiments, or collect quantitative or qualitative data to inform decision-making.
+Rather than simply imparting knowledge, many computer science programs help students independently solve problems they encounter in their practice.
+Professionals use these skills to search for documented solutions to similar issues, conduct experiments, and collect data to inform decision-making.